 But, some standardized tests also incorporate subjective items, like short-answer and essay questions.
 Standardized assessments can be given in-person using pencil and paper or online.

 #4.
 Performance-based Assessments

 Performance-based assessments require students to perform a particular task, such as completing a writing assignment or giving a presentation.

 They measure students' ability to apply the skills and knowledge learned from a unit or units of study.

 This type of assessment is becoming more common as competency-based education is emerging as an alternative to more traditional formats.
 Performance-based assessments are less likely to be given online, but not in every situation.

-For Example, a student taking a web development or graphic design course may demonstrate his or her knowledge using online tools to produce a digital project.
+Example: Students taking a web development or graphic design course may demonstrate their knowledge using online tools to produce a digital project.

 #5.
 Norm- Versus Criterion-Referenced Assessments